 No matter the cost of your premiums, you never want to file a homeowners insurance claim.
 Unfortunately, natural disasters and accidents happen and to protect your financial well-being you might need to file a claim with your home insurance company.
-This guide will walk you through the process to file a claim for damage or loss of your home, a liability claim or if you need additional living expenses, and provide some tips along the way.
-Ideally, your claimed amount and your insurer's payout will be equal; should you disagree, read more about disputing a home insurance claim here.
+We will walk you through the process to file a claim for damage or loss of your home, a liability claim or if you need additional living expenses, and provide some tips along the way.

 - Filing a Claim for Damage to Your Dwelling